Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Conclusion and outlook

-We expect that our framework can generally be applied to any constitutive model library formulated as series expansion with linear and non-linear parameters, c.f. \cref{eq:discovered_reduced_model}.
-Also, an application to neural network-based constitutive models that rely on function composition is expected to be possible.
-However, in the future, it still needs to be investigated whether normalizing flows are also able to approximate the distribution over material parameters for model libraries and neural networks that exhibit a large number of parameters.
+We expect that our framework can generally be applied to any constitutive model library formulated as a series expansion with linear and non-linear parameters, c.f. \cref{eq:discovered_reduced_model}.
+In addition, the application to neural network-based constitutive models that rely on function composition is expected to be possible.
+However, in the future, it still needs to be investigated whether normalizing flows can also approximate the distribution over material parameters for model libraries and neural networks with a large number of parameters.
 Finally, we intend to extend the current framework to inelastic material behavior and the unsupervised setting.